 How to Apply

-Interested candidates should complete the application and submit a curriculum vitae and summary of their experience and interest (2-3 pages) as soon as they're ready.
-Applications are currently being accepted on rolling basis throughout an open application period.
+Interested candidates should complete the application and submit a curriculum vitae and summary of their experience and interest (2-3 pages) by November 1, 2019.

 The summary should include: (1) a brief description of the applicant's clinical training and prior professional positions; (2) interest and relevant experience in genomic medicine program management; (3) knowledge of genomic medicine implementation barriers and solutions; and (4) ideas about potential fellowship options (e.g., rotations, clinical involvement, or areas of emphasis), if known.